mewt/agungsukariman.com/content/blog/celotehan-bego-pertama.md

 ## I don’t even know where to start.

 Maybe this blog exists out of ego.
-Maybe it’s just me trying to fix the mess I made with rasastroberi—a blog I once loved, hated, and at one point thought about killing (along with the part of me that made it).
-Or maybe it’s an attempt to bury alkind_COOL—a name so cringe I still flinch thinking about it.
+Maybe it’s just me trying to fix the mess I made with rasastroberi, a blog I once loved, hated, and at one point thought about killing (along with the part of me that made it).
+Or maybe it’s an attempt to bury alkind_COOL, a name so cringe I still flinch thinking about it.

 ## Anyway… I’m glad you're here.